LoukasDimitrios/Introduction-to-Machine-Learning/README.md

 ## Part 1: Maternal Mortality Risk Prediction

-In the initial part, the project delves into preprocessing, feature extraction, visualization, and model development for predicting maternal mortality risk.
-Through a series of scripts, including data_preprocessing.py, statistics.py, and project1.py, the dataset is meticulously analyzed, standardized, and visualized.
-Principal Component Analysis (PCA) is applied for dimensionality reduction, while summary statistics and correlation matrices provide valuable insights into attribute relationships.
+In the initial phase, the project focuses on preparing and analyzing the dataset.
+Scripts such as data_preprocessing.py, statistics.py, and project1.py handle data cleaning, visualization, and feature analysis.
+The dataset is standardized, visualized, and explored to understand attribute relationships.

 ## Part 2: Maternal Health Risk Prediction Using Classification and Regression

-Building upon the groundwork laid in Part 1, the second part of the project focuses on predicting maternal health risk levels through classification and regression methods.
-The main objective is to categorize pregnancies into low, mid, or high-risk groups based on various pregnancy-related factors.
-Utilizing techniques such as logistic regression, k-nearest neighbors, and ridge regression, alongside feature selection and nested cross-validation, the project aims to identify the most suitable models for accurate risk prediction.
+Building upon the groundwork laid in Part 1, the second phase involves predicting maternal health risk levels using classification and regression techniques.
+The objective is to categorize pregnancies into low, mid, or high-risk groups based on various pregnancy-related factors.
+Techniques like logistic regression and k-nearest neighbors are employed alongside feature selection and cross-validation for model evaluation.